ubc-library-rc/IntroR/content/R.md

 ## 2. A programming language for statistical computing and graphics

 R is a specialized language designed for statistical computing and graphics.
-It is not a general-purpose programming language for software and web development.
-However, Python, a general-purpose programming language, is popular for data analysis and shares some of R's features like open source and a strong community.
+It is NOT a general-purpose programming language for software and web development.
+However, Python, a general-purpose programming language, is popular for data analysis, and shares some of R's features like open source and a strong community.
 It can be a hard call if you want to choose only one.
 Each of them have certain strengths:

 <p align="center">
 <img src="images/RvsPython.png" width="800" />